 The mind of man plans his way,

 The plans are ours, but the way is His.
 God’s will in our lives is not directed by our goals; our goals are directed by His will.

-Although there are no printables for this post on goal-setting, there are several goal setting worksheets in the Resource Library.
+Although there are no printables for this post on goal-setting, there are several goal-setting worksheets in the Treasure Trove of Faith Freebies.
 It’s worth taking the time to ask yourself questions, read and ponder the Word, pray for guidance, and then set out to make your goals.